 4-H Volunteer / Staff Screening

 Nebraska Extension asks all volunteers to be screened through the Department of Health and Human Services for child abuse and neglect.
 Volunteers are screened in order to ensure a safe, positive, and nurturing environment for all youth involved with Nebraska 4-H programs and provide protection for the child, volunteer, educator, 4-H Council, Extension Board, and Nebraska Extension.
-New for 2020: The database is updated every five years on a district rotation and Wayne County volunteers will need to complete the process for the 2019-2020 4-H year.
+The database is updated every five years on a district rotation.
+New volunteers and those that have not completed the process prior to 2020 will need to complete the process.
 Volunteers will also be responsible for covering the screening fees at the time the screening is submitted.
 Currently, the cost of the screening is $5.00.

-In order to complete the volunteer screening, please click or copy and paste the following link and follow all instructions: https://ecmp.nebraska.gov/DHHS-CR/CheckRequest/BeginOrgCheck/81102416.
+In order to complete the volunteer screening, please click or copy and paste the following link: https://ecmp.nebraska.gov/DHHS-CR/CheckRequest/BeginOrgCheck/81102416.
+Follow all instructions in 4HOnline.
 Please note that only applications started through this link will be verified as part of Nebraska 4-H.